Neutral member states in the European Union: Pre-accession

 The Anglo-Irish Treaty, which entered into force in 1922, created Ireland as an independent state and determined it as a neutral state.
 This did not change with the new Constitution of Ireland in 1937, and in an Anglo-Irish defence agreement in 1938 it was assured that Ireland would not be used as a base for foreign states to attack the United Kingdom.
 Neutrality during the Second World War was a sign of Irish sovereignty and independence.
 With a focus on Irish cultural and social values and an antipathy towards power politics and military participation, Ireland developed a strong isolationism, and therefore did not participate at the first stages of European integration.
 When Frank Aiken became foreign minister in 1957, Ireland's participation in multilateral forums, especially in the Council of Europe and the UN, increased.
 Ireland developed a high policy profile regarding disarmament, anti-colonial issues and participation in United Nations peacekeeping operations.
-This tends as well more towards an active understanding of neutrality.
+This marked a shift from a more isolationist understanding of neutrality towards a more active one, centred on multilateral diplomacy, disarmament and United Nations peacekeeping.